|

 Pure pink, AA= Medium to medium dark vibrant pink.

-Sunrise, AA= Medium light orangy yellow with pink hues.
+Sunrise, AA= Medium light orangey yellow with pink hues.

 Green Tourmaline